SUNDAY, 12 JANUARY

-This tutorial will cover the materials and performance challenges for next generation batteries for electric vehicles, the electricity grid and electric flight.
+This tutorial will cover the materials and performance challenges for next-generation batteries for electric vehicles, the electricity grid and electric flight.
 The needs and use cases for storage in these three applications will be analyzed.
-The

-possibilities for advanced lithium-ion batteries with lithium metal anodes and solid-state electrolytes, for beyond lithium-ion batteries including lithium-sulfur and lithium-oxygen conversion cathodes and multivalent intercalation batteries with
+The possibilities for advanced lithium-ion batteries with lithium metal anodes and solid-state electrolytes, for beyond lithium-ion batteries including lithium-sulfur and lithium-oxygen conversion cathodes and multivalent intercalation batteries

-magnesium, calcium and zinc anodes for vehicles will be presented.
+with magnesium, calcium and zinc anodes for vehicles will be presented.
 Redox-active polymer (”redoxmer”) batteries for the electricity grid will be discussed.
-Lithium and magnesium anodes, wide electrochemical window electrolytes and high
+Lithium and magnesium anodes, wide electrochemical window electrolytes